sign-in-canada/sign-in-canada.github.io/architecture/scenarios/session-management.md

 integration, as a relying party, with GCKey and CBS.

-The following example scenario illustrates how single logout is achieved in the case where the user clicks a logout button on a site that is connected to the Acceptance Platform.
+The following example scenario illustrates how single logout is achieved in the case where the user clicks a logout button on a relying party site that is connected to the Acceptance Platform.

 ![SP-Initiated-Logout](../images/SP-initiated-logout.svg)